The TALQ consortium has completed the development of a specification of a management software interface for Outdoor Lighting Networks mid-August 2013.

 What is the exact definition of the TALQ interface?

-What will be the scope of the specification?
+What is the scope of the TALQ Specification?

-The TALQ specification will specify an application language and protocol for operation and management of Outdoor Lighting Networks (OLN).
+The TALQ Specification specifies an application language and protocol for operation and management of Outdoor Lighting Networks (OLN).
 This has been identified and confirmed by customers and key players in the lighting industry as one of the needs to be addressed to increase the market of OLN solutions

 What is the definition of an Outdoor Lighting Network (OLN)?

 A communication network of outdoor devices such as Light Points controllers, Gateways, Segment Controllers, Sensors, for purpose of saving energy and maintenance optimization.

 What is the definition of a Central Management System (CMS)?